 - The first-season Gargoyles episode, "The Edge", where Xanatos reveals the entirety of his Gambit-of-the-week to a VERY irritated Goliath, as part of a second plan that has nothing to do with the first... and succeeds.

 - Also, the second-season's "Eye of the Beholder."
 Xanatos's "Plan D" consists of telling the Gargoyles "I fucked up, I need help."
 And that's the one that works.
-The "avoiding punishment" part comes in that the Gargoyles not only help him save his fiancée, but don't seek retribution on him for unleashing the crazy monster she'd become on the city in the first place.
+The "avoiding punishment" part comes in that the Gargoyles not only help him save his fiancée, but don't seek retribution on him for unleashing the crazy monster she'd become on the city in the first place (though they do demand that he give up the Artifact of Doom that caused her to become a crazy monster).
 Their reason?
 He's discovered love.

 - In the My Little Pony: Friendship Is Magic episode Equestria Games, when Spike thinks he can light fires with his mind and tries to do it again, Twilight takes him aside and explains that she lit the torch for him instead of letting him keep thinking that he has psychic powers or something.
 If she hadn't told him the truth right away, he would probably have gotten himself into big trouble somehow.
 It does make sense since there's already been at least two episodes this season about the importance of telling the truth, and one was right before this one.